idris-lang/Idris2/README.md

 + A core language based on "Quantitative Type Theory" which allows explicit annotation of erased types, and linear types.
-+ `let` bindings are now more expressive, and can be used to define pattern matching functions locally.
++ `let` bindings are now more expressive, and can be used to define pattern- matching functions locally.
-+ Names which are in scope in a type are also always in scope in the body of the corresponding definition.
++ Names that are in scope in a type are also always in scope in the body of the corresponding definition.
 + Better inference.
 Holes are global to a source file, rather than local to a definition, meaning that some holes can be left in function types to be inferred by the type checker.
-This also gives better inference for the types of `case` expressions, and means fewer annotations are needed in interface declarations.
+This also gives better inference for the types of `case` expressions and means fewer annotations are needed in interface declarations.
-+ Better type checker implementation which minimises the need for compile time evaluation.
++ Better type checker implementation which minimizes the need for compile- time evaluation.
 + New Chez Scheme based back end which both compiles and runs faster than the default Idris 1 back end.
 (Also, optionally, Racket and Gambit can be used